10 DEI Activities for the Workplace (With Debrief)

 Time: Ongoing

-Materials: Jar and list of insensitive language
+Materials: A jar and a list of insensitive language

 - Initially, provide employees with a list of words and phrases that are considered insensitive toward other groups of people.